Confluence Outdoor: Perception Kayaks

-Wave Sport Kayaks

-Manufacturer of recreational and whitewater kayaks - including the Diesel, Ethos, Fuse, Habitat, Mobius, Project, and Recon models.
-Founded in 1986 by Chan Zwanzig who started by importing the popular Lazer from the United Kingdom.
-The company began manufacturing the Lazer themselves by 1988 and began creating its own models in the 1990s.
-Wave Sport is a licensed brand now based out of the United Kingdom but is not actually manufactured by Confluence Outdoor.

 Wilderness Systems

 Manufacturer of fishing, recreational, and touring kayaks - including the Aspire, Commander, Focus, Pamlico, Pungo, Ride, Tarpon, Tempest, Tsunami, and Zephyr models.
 Andy Zimmerman and John Sheppard founded Wilderness Systems in 1986 in North Carolina.

 Operations

 The company operates in a single 300,000-square-foot facility in Greenville, South Carolina, which opened in 2011 and as of 2014 employs over 425 people.